 The proposed work of your thesis is ideally completed while you are in continual conversation with your supervisor (or a designee) and should have four component parts: (1) a title page, (2) an abstract, (3) the body of the proposal with at least three distinct sections—Introduction, Related Work, Proposed Work (which includes a timeline), and (4) a bibliography.

-Failure to meet the proposal deadline will result in the permanent grade of "U" for Unsatisfactory Progress in 6.ThM, and an academic warning will be sent.
+Thesis Proposals must be submitted to the Undergraduate Office for approval during the first semester or term a student is a part of the MEng program.
+Failure to meet the proposal deadline can result in the permanent grade of "U" for Unsatisfactory Progress in 6.THM, and possibly an academic warning.

 If students change topics or supervisor(s), they are expected to submit a new proposal.